NguyenThuan-data/Dynamic_Pricing_Strategy/README.md

 # Dynamic Pricing Implementation

 ## Excecutive Summary
-Undertanding **Dynamic Pricing** unlocks powerful business value—enabling companies to boost revenue, respond to market shifts, and optimize customer experience.
+Understanding **Dynamic Pricing** unlocks powerful business value—enabling companies to boost revenue, respond to market shifts, and optimize customer experience.
 This project demonstrates, through a practical case study, how data-driven pricing strategies can be transformed into an effective **Price Recommendation System**.
 Learning these techniques provides actionable insights that drive real business impact and create a strong competitive edge.

 ### What is Dynamic Pricing?
 Why is it necessary?